yasirbarlas/tabular-deep-reinforcement-learning/README.md

 ## Advanced Tasks

-We investigate the [Deep Q-Network (DQN)](https://arxiv.org/abs/1312.5602), [Rainbow DQN](https://arxiv.org/abs/1710.02298), and [Quantile Regression DQN](https://arxiv.org/abs/1710.10044) algorithms on the ViZDoom 'Defend The Center' environment.
+We investigate the [(Target Network + Experience Replay) Deep Q-Network (DQN)](https://www.nature.com/articles/nature14236), [Rainbow DQN](https://arxiv.org/abs/1710.02298), and [Quantile Regression DQN](https://arxiv.org/abs/1710.10044) algorithms on the ViZDoom 'Defend The Center' environment.
 We provide the code in standard .py form and as Jupyter Notebooks, and neither of these depend on each other to run.

 We use Python 3.10.13, PyTorch (with CUDA 12.1), Gymnasium 0.29.0, and ViZDoom 1.2.3 here.
 Instructions for installing ViZDoom (through Github or pip) can be found [here](https://vizdoom.farama.org/).